oracle/vagrant-projects/OracleDG/23.26.1/README.md

 ORCL_software/LINUX.X64_2326100_db_home.zip
 ```

-The `Vagrantfile` stops early if the installer is missing, if `db_installer.cksum` is missing, or if the configured zip has no matching checksum entry.
-During the guest install step, the project also verifies the zip's `cksum` CRC and byte count against `db_installer.cksum` before extracting it.
+The `Vagrantfile` stops early if the installer is missing, if `db_installer.sha256` is missing, or if the configured zip has no matching checksum entry.
+During the guest install step, the project also verifies the zip's `cksum` CRC and byte count against `db_installer.sha256` before extracting it.

 ## 📦 Resource Profile